A confounding bridge approach for double negative control inference on causal effects: Simulation studies

 where $U_i$ is a stationary autoregressive process with autocorrelation coefficient $\xi$, and $\eta$ controls the magnitude of confounding.
 We analyze data with the negative control approach (NC), ordinary least square (OLS) without controlling lagged exposures, and lagged-OLS by controlling one-day lagged exposure.
 For the negative control approach, we use $W_i=Y_{i-1}$ and $Z_i=X_{i+1}$ as negative controls, and do not need auxiliary data.

 For each choice of $\xi=0.7,0.8,0.9$ and $\eta=0,0.3,0.5$, we replicate $1000$ simulations at sample size $500$ and $1500$, respectively.
 Figure \ref{fig:time} presents boxplots of the estimators.
 The negative control estimator has small bias in all nine scenarios, and its variability becomes smaller as autocorrelation of the confounder process increases.
-The $95\%$ negative control confidence intervals have coverage probability approximating $0.95$, as shown in Table \ref{tbl:time}.
+The $95\%$ negative control confidence intervals based on the \cite{newey1987} variance estimator have coverage probability approximating $0.95$, as shown in Table \ref{tbl:time}.
 The ordinary least square estimator is biased except under no unmeasured confounding ($\eta=0$), in which case, it is more efficient than the negative control estimator.
 Controlling lagged exposures in ordinary least square can reduce confounding bias, but cannot eliminate it.
-Therefore, we recommend the negative control approach for estimation of a linear time-series regression model when unmeasured confounding may be present.
+Therefore, we recommend the negative control approach for estimation of a linear time-series regression model in the presence unmeasured confounding.